On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

-Spectral analysis provides further insight into flow observability across scales.
-The left panel of \cref{fig: HIT spectra} compares the TKE spectra \eqref{equ: spectral average} from flow-only and joint reconstructions with the DNS reference.
-For context, we compute the Nyquist wavenumber $\kappa_\mathrm{N}$ of particle sampling via \eqref{equ: Nyquist}, which sets the maximum recoverable wavenumber for ideal tracers by interpolation alone, following the Shannon--Nyquist theorem \citep{Jerri1977}.
+The left panel of \cref{fig: HIT spectra} compares the TKE spectra \eqref{equ: spectral average} from flow-only and joint reconstructions to the DNS reference.
+For context, we compute the Nyquist wavenumber $\kappa_\mathrm{Nyq}$ of particle sampling via \eqref{equ: Nyquist}, which sets the maximum recoverable wavenumber for ideal tracers by interpolation alone.
 Inertial particles, however, alter this picture.
-Flow-only reconstructions exhibit abnormal TKE behavior: underestimating energy at low wavenumbers and giving rise to spurious amplification at high wavenumbers, with low and high wavenumbers demarcated by $\kappa_\mathrm{N}$.
-The low-wavenumber deficit occurs because inertial particles respond to turbulent fluctuations with a delay, collectively acting as a low-pass filter on the carrier velocity field \citep{Mei1996}.
-At high wavenumbers, weakly inertial particles ($St \sim 1$) continue to track the flow, but heavier particles ($St \sim 5$) detach from fluid parcels experiencing high acceleration such as in vortices and shear layers \citep{Bewley2013, Vosskuhle2014}.
-This detachment leads to multivalued velocities in an Eulerian description, which flow-only reconstructions cannot reconcile, producing spurious fluctuations at small scales.
+Flow-only reconstructions exhibit abnormal TKE behavior: underestimating energy at low wavenumbers and giving rise to spurious amplification at high wavenumbers, with the low and high wavenumber regions demarcated by $\kappa_\mathrm{Nyq}$.
+The low-wavenumber deficit occurs because inertial particles respond to turbulent fluctuations with a delay, collectively acting as a low-pass filter on the carrier-phase velocity field \citep{Mei1996}.
+At high wavenumbers, weakly inertial particles ($St \sim 1$) continue to track the flow, but heavier particles ($St \sim 5$) detach from fluid parcels that are rapidly accelerating, such as in vortices and shear layers \citep{Bewley2013, Vosskuhle2014}.
+This detachment leads to multi-valued velocities in an Eulerian description, which cannot be reconciled without accounting for slip velocities, thus producing spurious fluctuations at small scales in a flow-only approach.

-By contrast, joint estimation reproduces the DNS spectra across wavenumbers, indicating faithful flow reconstruction.
-A slight underestimation of TKE appears before $\kappa_\mathrm{N}$, consistent with the spatial filtering effect seen in \cref{fig: HIT Q-criterion}.
+By contrast, joint estimation reproduces the DNS spectra well across the wavenumbers.
+A slight underestimation of TKE appears before $\kappa_\mathrm{Nyq}$, consistent with the spatial filtering effect seen in \cref{fig: HIT Q-criterion}.
 This filtering reflects the additional challenge that comes with using inertial tracks, since particle properties (e.g., $d_\mathrm{p}$) must be inferred simultaneously with the flow states.
-Because inertial particles encode only indirect information about the carrier phase, they sample the flow less efficiently than ideal tracers.
-In \S~\ref{sec: sensitivity: seeding}, we show that increasing seeding density mitigates this ill-posedness and improves flow observability across wavenumbers.
+Because inertial particles encode only indirect information about the carrier phase, they seem to sample the flow less efficiently than ideal tracers.
+In \S~\ref{sec: sensitivity: seeding}, we show that increasing seeding density mitigates this issue.